Trusted WordPress tutorials, when you need them most.

 Optimizing Your Media Files

-Once you’ve deleted the duplicate images on your website, it’s a good idea to optimize the rest of your media files.
+Once you’ve deleted the duplicate images on your website, you should optimize the rest of your media files.

-A lot of new website owners directly upload images from their phones and cameras.
-These high-quality images are often too big and take up lots of storage space.
+Many new website owners directly upload images from their phones and cameras.
+These high-quality images are often too big and take up a lot of storage space.
 This can make your backups bigger and affect WordPress speed and performance.

-To fix this problem, see our tips on how to optimize images for web performance before uploading them to your website.
+To fix this problem, we recommend resizing images.
+For more tips, see our step-by-step guide on optimizing mages for web performance before uploading them to your website.
 You can also use a WordPress image compression plugin to automatically optimize your media files without losing quality.

 We hope this article helped you learn how to clean up the WordPress media library.
-You may also want to see our guide on how to choose the best web design software or the most common WordPress errors and how to fix them.
+You may also want to see our beginner’s guide on how to set a default featured image in WordPress and our list of ways to prevent image theft in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.